Engineering applications for Term 1 2026 intake are due Sunday Week 10 of Term 3 (23rd of November).

 - Assist with the design and testing of hydrogen-specific safety systems such as venting valves, burst disks, and pressure relief systems.

-- Model and analyse the mechanical stresses on the pressure vessel and associated components.
+- Model and analyse the mechanical stresses on the pressure vessel and associated components (e.g. FEA).

 Mechanical Engineer - Vehicle Dynamics